 Originally published: March 29, 2017

 Tyler Fleming is the Director of the Investor Office at the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
 We recently sat down with Tyler to discuss his background, the role of the Investor Office, his current priorities and the importance of the investor perspective.

 I joined the OSC in July 2015.
 As the first Director of the new Investor Office, one of my initial tasks was to get us ready for our launch in October of that year, which was a significant undertaking and its success was critical to our establishment here at the OSC.